 Problem: vibration noise under hood loss of cool air with air conditioner dealership replaced expansion valve.

 Consumer replaced rear defrost on Chrysler Sebring on numerous occasions.
 The rear defroster does not work.
 The rear vision glass needed to be replaced.
 Chrysler offered the consumer a 50/50 split.
 Also the drivers side window rattled, red fluid was found in the consumer's driveway due to transmission pan and cooler line leakage, the convertible was leaking on the drivers side window area due to weather strip and there was a slow leak in the r/r tire due to a hole.

 Engine cooling system failed , leading to complete engine failure (engine siezure).
 This vehicle has had all required schedualed maint and dealer states that every thing always checked out.
 On 04/01/98 the core plugs were checked per rec.

 See all problems of the 1997 Chrysler Sebring.

-The vehicle having this issue was a 1996 Chrysler Sebring.
-The vehicle's vehicle identification number (VIN) is 3C3EL45H4T_.
 Wrong anti-freeze installed at factory, system flushed, however consumer has concerns over future heater core corrosion.